Solar battery cost Perth 2026: full price guide with rebates

 - LFP dominance: The shift from NMC to LFP chemistry has reduced raw material costs — LFP uses iron and phosphate instead of expensive cobalt and nickel

-- Installer competition: With over 500 CEC-accredited battery installers now operating in WA, competitive pressure keeps margins in check
+- Installer competition: With over 500 SAA-accredited battery installers now operating in WA, competitive pressure keeps margins in check

 - Government incentives: The expanded federal program and WA scheme have increased volume, allowing installers to negotiate better wholesale pricing